jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, A. Peschel, S. Wagenius, and R. Shaw.
 Evidence-based seed sourcing in the era of climate change. *In revision.*
 * **Beck, J.**, G. Kiefer.
 R. Johnson, R. Dana, B. Winter, and S. Wagenius.
 Long-term effects of haying and prescribed fire on the composition and diversity of wet prairie plant communities. *In revision.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 Scaling from individuals to communities: Functional and demographic differences predict the ecologically nested distribution of congeneric forest herbs. *In review.*
-* **Beck, J.** and S. Wagenius. *In press* Herbivory exacerbates pollen limitation by isolating unconsumed plants from prospective mates.
+* **Beck, J.** and S. Wagenius. *In press.* Herbivory exacerbates pollen limitation by isolating unconsumed plants from prospective mates.
 American Journal of Botany.
 * **Beck, J.**, M. McKone, and S. Wagenius.
 2024.
 Masting, fire-stimulated flowering, and the evolutionary ecology of synchronized reproduction.
 Ecology 105:e4261.
 * **Beck, J.**, A. Waananen, and S. Wagenius.
 2023.
 Habitat fragmentation decouples fire-stimulated flowering from plant reproductive fitness.
 Proceedings of the National Academy of Sciences 120:e2306967120.
 * **Beck, J.** and J. Richards.
 2023.
 Functional traits influence local plant distributions and spatial patterns of diversity within a heterogeneous bedrock glade.
 Plant Ecology 224:729–740.